Skip to main content

 REF

-Reference information.
-This information is required in order to assign the SMS number in the report.
-For example, you can enter the name of the person allocated the SMS number.
+Reference information to associate the SMS number with the report.
+You can enter identifying information here, such as the recipient's name associated with the SMS number.

 TYPE